Mandai burnt car murder: Arrests and indictments

 On 8 January 1993, 37 days after the murder, it was reported that two suspects were arrested for committing Tan's murder.
-One of them, a 30-year-old security guard named S. S. Asokan, a Singaporean citizen, was first caught in Malaysia due to a robbery case in Johor, and he was wanted by the Royal Malaysia Police for three robberies that happened at Johor in 1989.
-Upon his arrest on 29 December 1992, Asokan confessed to the murder and implicated another man, his long-time friend Maniam Rathinswamy (whom Asokan first befriended in 1980), a security supervisor, as his accomplice of the murder.
+One of them, a 30-year-old security guard named S. S. Asokan, a Singaporean citizen, was first caught in Malaysia because of a robbery case in Johor, and he was wanted by the Royal Malaysia Police for three robberies that happened in Johor in 1989.
+Upon his arrest on 29 December 1992, Asokan confessed to the murder and implicated another man, his long-time friend Maniam Rathinswamy (whom Asokan first befriended in 1980), a security supervisor, as his accomplice in the murder.

 Upon Asokan's confession, 25-year-old Maniam, also a Singaporean, was arrested in Singapore on 6 January 1993 and charged with murder two days later; the axe discovered inside the car was also proven to be purchased by Maniam prior to the murder.
 Asokan, on the other hand, was detained in Malaysia for trial on robbery, which would take place before he could return to Singapore to face a murder charge regarding Tan's death.
-It was further revealed that both Tan and Asokan were childhood friends who first knew each other when Asokan was seven years old.
+It was further revealed that both Tan and Asokan were childhood friends who first met each other when Asokan was seven years old.